temach/reports/LS-Lab-4-distributed-storage.md

 -rw-r--r--  1 root root  303 Feb 17 23:43 tcmu-runner.service
 ```

-Change to the directory and enable all services:
+Change to the directory and just to be sure first stop all, then enable all, and start all services:

 ```
 cd /usr/lib/systemd/system
+systemctl stop *
 systemctl daemon-reload
 systemctl enable *
 systemctl start gluster-blockd.service